2008 Poland tornado outbreak: Jaryszów tornado

-This violent tornado started at 15:00 UTC (17:00 local time) just north-east of Dolnica, cutting down trees and power poles.
-The multiple-vortex tornado continued its path and struck the village of Kopanina with a width of about 600–700 m causing serious damage to homes.
+This near-violent tornado started at 15:00 UTC (17:00 local time) just north-east of Dolnica, cutting down trees and power poles.
+The multiple-vortex tornado continued its path and struck the village of Kopanina causing serious damage to homes.
 The wedge tornado changed direction pointing to the south side of the city of Zimna Wódka, where 15–20 buildings were damaged or destroyed.
 The tornado changed direction again and struck Kolonia Jaryszów.
 There the tornado reached a maximum width of 1000 m and many buildings were damaged or destroyed.
-On the A4 highway, some cars and trucks were thrown tens of meters away and the trees were debarked.
-Crossing the highway, the tornado struck Sieroniowice and Balcarzowice where many buildings were almost razed to the ground (F4-T8 damage) and some people were injured.
-After Balcarzowice the tornado struck Błotnica Strzelecka with a width of about 400–500 m causing severe damage, classifiable as a strong F2 (T5), and finally the tornado struck the forest between Błotnica and Dąbrówka causing F2 sporadic damage and causing damage classifiable as a low F1 (T2).
-The tornado was classified as an F4/T8damaging about 150 buildings and injuring 15 people.
-No one was killed by the storm.
+On the A4 highway, cars and trucks were thrown tens of meters away and the trees were debarked.
+Crossing the highway, the tornado reached its peak intensity and struck Sieroniowice and Balcarzowice, where many buildings were almost razed to the ground and some people were injured.
+After Balcarzowice the tornado struck Błotnica Strzelecka, causing F2 (T5) damage.
+Still weakening, the tornado struck the forest between Błotnica Strzelecka and Dąbrówka causing sporadic F1-F2 damage before dissipating.
+The tornado was classified as an F3/T7 damaging about 150 buildings and injuring 15 people.

-The wind speeds were much stronger than Typhoon Haiyan in 2013.

-Rusinowice-Kalina-Herby tornado
+Rusinowice-Łęg tornado

-The second tornado from the main tornado-producing supercell formed near Piłka and then struck the north side of the town at 15:30 UTC, producing little damage.
-The tornado continued on to Rusinowice, where it significantly intensified into a strong tornado as it passed through the southern and eastern part of the town, one person was killed when a building collapsed.
+The second tornado from the main supercell formed near Piłka and then struck the north side of the town at 15:30 UTC, producing little damage.
+The tornado continued on to Rusinowice, where it significantly intensified into a strong tornado as it passed through the southern and eastern part of the town.
+One person was killed when a building collapsed.
 The tornado continued to quickly intensify and expand as it moved northeast of Rusinowice, where it snapped, uprooted, and debarked hundreds of trees in a forest.
-The tornado reached its maximum width of at least half a mile north of Ciesnowia, clipping the northern side of town and leveling entire swaths of forest, denuding and debarking hundreds of trees.
-The tornado then continued moving north-northeast and caused its worst damage in the western suburbs of Kalna, where many homes were leveled.
+The tornado reached its maximum width of 900 m north of Ciesnowia, clipping the northern side of town and leveling entire swaths of forest, denuding and debarking hundreds of trees.
+The tornado then continued moving north-northeast and caused its worst damage in the western suburbs of Kalina, where many homes were leveled.
 One person lost their life in this area from a falling tree.
-The tornado then turned to the northeast, producing more tree damage before it is assumed to have dissipated after passing southeast of Herby, where the supercell quickly produced another F3 tornado that struck Blachownia.
+The tornado then turned to the northeast, producing more tree damage before it struck Blachownia, still causing severe damage.
+At 16:20 UTC the tornado struck the town of Mykanów, hitting the southern and the eastern part of the town, tearing roofs off.
+Crossing the national road 1, the tornado lifted a bus, injuring 40 people inside, 10 seriously.
+While weakinkng, the tornado struck Grabowa and Bogusławice causing T4 (F2) damage and low F1 damage in Kruszyna before it dissipated south of Łęg in Silesian Voivodeship.
 The parent supercell brought 4 cm hail to some places while the tornado was in progress.